How do I change the transmission oil filter? I do not have a spin on filter.

 Wednesday, April 13th, 2011 AT 2:53 AM

-Then you have to drop the pan to access the filter.
+You have to drop the pan to access the filter.
 When you look at a new filter, you will see that it sits inside the pan, and it will likely come with a new pan gasket.

 Wednesday, April 13th, 2011 AT 3:41 AM

 I took a picture of the transmission pan.
 There is no filter only the control solenoids here is a picture of it.
-Can you help me I have change other transmission filters they are like you said, but not on this car.
+Can you help me?
+I have change other transmission filters they are like you said, but not on this car.